Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 Budgetary framework: 10 million SEK for the field of antibiotics and antibiotic resistance, plus 10 million SEK for the field of viruses and pandemics

-- Please note that documents submitted to the Swedish Research Council become public documents.
+- Please note that applications submitted to the Swedish Research Council become official documents.
 The main rule is that the general public is entitled to partake of these, according to the principle of public access to official documents.
 Please see under the heading Public access below for further information.

-- You must explain in your project plan how your stated activity level is suited to the implementation of the project.
+- You must justify in the project plan how your stated activity level is suited to the implementation of the research project.

 Specific instructions for the call